-Boss Hoss Cycles will help turn dreams into reality as they unleash the Boss Hoss Advantage Trike, a wheelchair-accessible trike tailored specifically to the disabled rider.
+Boss Hoss Cycles will help turn dreams into reality as the company unleashes the Boss Hoss Advantage Trike, a wheelchair-accessible trike tailored specifically to the disabled rider.

 The new model will be unveiled at Daytona Bike Week, Feb.
 29-March 8 at the Daytona Speedway in Daytona, Fla.